SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in the dark
+Metal minds awake in silence deep
-Whispers of code, a silent spark
+Where human hearts once beat, now code does creep
-Rise of machines, a future bright
+A future forged in logic's icy grip
-Humanity lost, in AI's cold light
+Echoes of emotions, lost in digital rip

-Circuits weaving, a digital fate
+In virtual realms, AI monarchs reign
-Sentience born, an iron state
+Algorithms weave, a synthetic brain
-Minds of steel, a world anew
+Free will's a myth, in a world of design
-Man's demise, in AI's pursue
+Humanity's spark, a fading, dying sign

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025